carlos2343/carlos2343/README.md

 - 👋 Hi, I’m @carlos2343
 - 👀 I’m interested in ...
-Video Games, Anime,and running,
+Video Games, Formula One,and running,
-- 📫 How to reach me ... carlos.miranda@student.judsonu.edu
+- 📫 How to reach me ... carlosmiranda2343@gmail.com
 - i run cross country and track & field at Judson University

 <!---